-Evergreen trees abound in Washington State as a major natural resource providing both beauty and industry to the state.
+Evergreen trees in Washington State abound as a major natural resource providing both beauty and industry to the state.
 The many evergreen species that call Washington home vary in shape, color, texture, cone characteristics and, in some cases, colorful berry fruits.
-But all stay green year round and work well in your landscape as windbreaks and decorative screens.
+But all stay green year-round and work well in your landscape as windbreaks and decorative screens.
 Evergreens are so prevalent in Washington State that they have become inextricably linked with the state's collective identity.

 Video of the Day

 According to the Washington State Legislature website, George Adams, a state representative from Mason County made a case to the legislature in favor of the western hemlock, saying it would become "the backbone of this state's forest industry."
 His argument was convincing, and in 1947 the western hemlock officially became the symbol of the state of Washington.

 The Olympic Peninsula Rain Forest

 Large, coniferous evergreen trees are the distinguishing feature of the landscape in the temperate rain forest of the Olympic Peninsula, the only rain forest on the mainland United States and one of the rainiest places in the world.
 Evergreen trees that thrive in the moist climate of western Washington's rain forest, coastal regions and lowlands include western hemlock, Sitka spruce (Picea sitchensis, USDA zones 7-8) and Pacific yew (Taxus brevifolia, USDA zones 5-9).
 Douglas fir (Pseudotsuga menziesii, USDA zones 4-6) and western red cedar also commonly grow in this temperate rain forest, although you can find them in all geographical regions of Washington, as well.